Soulemane12/viszyai/README.md

 - **Public Profile Pages**: When someone scans your QR code, they see a beautiful, mobile-optimized profile page
 - **One-Tap Actions**: Call, email, or follow on social media with a single tap
 - **Contact Import**: Download a .vcf file to add contacts directly to your phone
+- **User Authentication**: Secure signup and login with Supabase Auth
+- **Database Storage**: All profiles and data stored securely in PostgreSQL

 ### User Experience
 - **Mobile-First Design**: Optimized for mobile devices where QR codes are most useful
 - **No App Required**: Recipients don't need to install anything - just scan with their phone camera
 - **Always Accessible**: Your QR code is always available on your phone
 - **Professional for Everyone**: Whether you're a student, freelancer, or CEO
+- **Real-time Updates**: Change your info anytime - QR code stays the same

 ## 🛠️ Tech Stack